+The enablers for 5MBS MOCN network sharing are mainly from the Mobile Operator Networks, as it can bring resource efficiency and reduce CAPEX.
+In addition, such feature has been discussed and well-accepted by the RAN WGs.
+As per the approved WID NR_MBS_enh for Rel-18:

+Network sharing is a common practice to reduce network CAPEX.
+With RAN sharing deployment, if the same Multicast/Broadcast service is provided by two (or more) operators separately, this service would be recognized as separate TMGIs resulting in duplicated PTM radio resources consumption in the same cell for transmission of the same content.
+This justifies resource efficiency improvement in the RAN sharing scenario.

+Study and if necessary, specify enhancements to improve the resource efficiency for MBS reception in RAN sharing scenarios [RAN3]

 When the same broadcast content is to be delivered to multiple CNs, the AF will set up multiple broadcast MBS sessions towards those CNs, each CN delivers the same content towards the same shared NG-RAN node.
 Therefore, the same broadcast content will be sent over radio interfaces N times, where N is the number of CNs involved.

 To investigate the feasibility of optimizing radio resource utilization so that the same broadcast content is sent only once over radio interface, the following aspects need to be considered: